ISTESRMNCR/CODE-CAMP-2020/content/finalist/Constant Variable/index.md

 ---
-type: "finalist"
+type: finalist
-title: "Constant Variables"
+title: Constant Variables
-name: "Constant Variables"
+name: Constant Variables
-description: "Helping students in developing knowledge"
+description: Helping students in developing knowledge
-Team-Quote: "In it to win it"
+Team-Quote: In it to win it
 Application_Type: "website"
 ---